sonicjhon1/bevy_ui_text_input_main/README.md

         ))
 ```

-The size has to be set using `Node`, there isn't any support for responsive sizing support.
+The size has to be set using `Node`, there isn't any support for responsive sizing yet.
 The active text input is set using the `ActiveTextInput` resource.
-Inputs can also be set to activate when clicked.
+Inputs can also be set to activate on clicks.

 There are a couple of examples, `text_input` is the most complete:
 ```